 Below is a really useful handout on techniques to get you through your reading from Emma Coonan at the University of Cambridge Library: How to read 10 books in an hour.
 Note that the title is not meant to be take literally!

 You may also find journal titles abbreviated.
 You will often find a list in your Course Handbook of the most often used in your discipline.
-Or ask the liaison librarian for your subject.
+Or ask the Academic Liaison Librarian for your subject.